|Day Use:||Year Round|

 Spring at Rooster Rock is where spring fever happens.
 Imagine the first warm, sunny days of spring where meadows of wild roses and the spicy scent of Oregon grape combine with an endless panorama of the Cascade mountains, blue sky and the deep blue waters of the Columbia River.
 During the first sunny days of spring, people suddenly call in sick at work or school.
 That's when our parking lot fills up!

-Summers and Rooster Rock are like peas and carrots; they just go together.
 Three miles of river access brings out the crowds (sorry, no dogs on the beach).
 The river swimming serves visitors who want a natural experience.
 It's even more natural the farther east you go at Rooster Rock (where you'll find one of Oregon's two designated clothing optional beaches).
 By design, the clothing optional beach area is completely separate and not visible from the clothing-required area of the large park.
 The two areas coexist in harmony.

 Fall colors blaze at Rooster Rock.
 For an easy hike, try the 2 mile Volkswalk trail at the east end of the park.
 The trails will be covered with huge maples and oaks as you take a flat hike above the Columbia River.
 Blacktail deer, swordgrass and mushrooms grow large in the beautiful forests and meadows along this trail.